michaelnguyen974/CV/README.md

 - Worked on the science curriculum for GCSE students and was in charge of marking mock papers and distrubution

+- Taught students from year 7 to year 11 in biology, chemistry and physics.
+This included laboratory work and intensive planning in terms of the safety aspects in which a COSHH form had to be filled out at all times to ensure the chemicals were of a low enough concentration so that they could be handled by the students.

-- Helped organise parent's evenings and lead feeedback to GCSE students
+- Helped organise parent's evenings and lead feeedback to GCSE students after school

 ## Interests